EB1 Success In Handling Approvals, RFEs, and Denials

 As a law firm specializing primarily in EB1 Aliens of Extraordinary Ability green card cases for over 15 years now, we are accustomed to enjoying a tremendous amount of success.
 We’ve helped literally thousands of families realize their American Dream.
 Nevertheless, although we take great pride in our achievements, the practice of immigration law is never easy.
 Along the way, we have worked with our clients and helped them through the many challenges that can occur when we get Requests for Further Evidence (RFEs) or even an initial denial on the way to an ultimate approval.

-So, the purpose of this article is to outline for those EB1 potential clients, current clients and colleagues to give them a deeper understanding as to how the practice of EB1 immigration really works.
+So, the purpose of this article is to outline for those EB1 potential clients, current clients, and colleagues to give them a deeper understanding of how the practice of EB1 immigration really works.
 I hope you find this outline insightful.

 Let’s Start with EB1 Approvals

 Our goal is to win every case we take on.
 Winning is everything to us.
-Clients have put their trust in and paid us a lot of money so that we can prepare the best possible case so they have the best chances of success.
+Clients have put their trust in us and paid us a lot of money so that we can prepare the best possible case so they have the best chances of success.
 So, when we take on a case, we take it on with the utmost determination to win each and every case.
-Truth is, no lawyer can actually guarantee that they will win the case, the best they can do is that they will use all of the many years of experience, expertise and focus to win that case, but it’s never a guarantee since ultimately the final decision rests with U.S. Immigration, not the lawyer.
-What clients are buying when they hire their lawyer is that lawyer’s skill set and this will vary widely from lawyer to lawyer.
-Incidentally, the skill set of the U.S. Immigration adjudicators will also vary widely also from fair and honest through to the completely biased and absurd.
+Truth is, no lawyer can actually guarantee that they will win the case; the best they can do is that they will use all of the many years of experience, expertise, and focus to win that case, but it’s never a guarantee since ultimately the final decision rests with U.S. Immigration, not the lawyer.
+What clients are buying when they hire their lawyer is that lawyer’s skill set, and this will vary widely from lawyer to lawyer.
+Incidentally, the skill set of the U.S. Immigration adjudicators will also vary widely, from fair and honest to completely biased and absurd.
 So, this is the environment you will be working in.

 Why Experience Matters

-A highly qualified specialist will simply have the know how to not only prepare your case extremely well but should the case go before a difficult U.S. Immigration adjudicator and run into difficulties, that lawyer would have the experience from past challenges to know exactly what to do next to overcome these challenges and go on to win your case.
+A highly qualified specialist will simply have the know-how to not only prepare your case extremely well, should the case go before a difficult U.S. Immigration adjudicator and run into difficulties, that lawyer would have the experience from past challenges to know exactly what to do next to overcome these challenges and go on to win your case.
 By the way, I do not want an inexperienced and cheap mechanic fixing the brakes on my car, would you?

 What is a Request for Further Evidence (RFE)?